MatMasIt/notesArchive/latest/Inglese/2022/marzo/giovedì_30/11_06_00/appunti.md

 np artist wants to prove anything

-vices and vitrue are material o
+vices and vitrue are material for art and life itself of an aesthere

+fundamentals of an aesthetic life
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NjI3Njg1MTAsLTY3MTIxNjI5OV19
+eyJoaXN0b3J5IjpbMzY3MzU2NTgsLTY3MTIxNjI5OV19
 -->